wadimw/dell-7577-hackintosh/journal.md

 csractiveconfig left to 0.
 Adding bootargs debug=0x100, alcid=13 (for ALC256), -wegnoegpu.
 Blanking prev-lang:kbd.

 #### PlatformInfo
-Using SMBIOS from my previous Clover install to keep serial etc.
+Using SMBIOS MacBookPro14,1 (best match for my CPU) with Serial, SmUUID and Board Serial from my previous Clover install.

 For Generic/ROM will use MAC address of Ethernet card: _redacted_.